kyoichi-sugahara/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 This module has following assumptions.

-- It is used when driving at low speeds (about 15 km/h).

 - The predicted path of the ego vehicle can be made from either the path created from sensors or the path created from a control module, or both.

 - The current speed and angular velocity can be obtained from the sensors of the ego vehicle, and it uses points as obstacles.